Building R Packages¶

 appear once in the configuration file.
 Check the server log

-after starting and stopping for messages relevant to the R
+after starting and stopping the RSPM process for messages relevant to the R

 We highly recommend installing R from source.
 Installing R from source makes it easy to manage multiple versions of R, prevents accidental upgrades of R, and ensures R is built with your architecture.
 For instructions on how to install R from source, see this article on installing R from source.

 Alternatively, RStudio provides precompiled R binaries that may be installed side-by-side on supported Linux distributions.
 For instructions, see this article on installing R from precompiled binaries.